-Your baby's old enough now for you to be able to introduce sleep training to get him into better habits.
-The aim is to teach him how to get back to sleep on his own.
-Methods include gradual withdrawal (slowly moving further away in the room as he drifts off to sleep) and controlled crying (leaving him for gradually increased periods of time before going in to reassure him).
+Your baby's old enough now for you to be able to introduce sleep training to get them into better habits.
+The aim is to teach them how to get back to sleep on their own.
+Methods include gradual withdrawal (slowly moving further away in the room as they drift off to sleep) and controlled crying (leaving them for gradually increased periods of time before going in to reassure them).

 Check your baby's room temperature

 Make sure your baby isn't too cold or hot by investing in a thermometer and checking that their room is between 16°C and 20°C.

 The FSID (Foundation for the Study of Infant Deaths) recommends that babies sleep in a Grobag, a baby sleeping bag made by Gro Company.
 Here are the guidelines Gro Company supply on what the baby should wear with which tog, in which room temperature.

 Feeling their tummy is the best way to tell how hot or cold your baby is and don't worry if their feet and hands are cold as it doesn't necessarily mean they feel cold.